Cost of French Doors

 What's Involved in Installing French Doors?

-To give you an idea of the French door installation process, here are the steps:
+To give you an idea of the French door installation process, here are the steps involved:

-If it’s not, then some old elements like rotting timber should be replaced.
+- Replacing Damaged Elements — If the opening isn’t clean and smooth, some old elements like rotting timber should be replaced.

 Are French doors or sliding doors safer?